JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_1.md

 ## “Thought For The Month”

 > “Spiritual development depends, first, on the maintenance of a living spiritual connection with true spiritual forces and, second, on the continuous bearing of spiritual fruit: yielding the ministry to one's fellows of that which has been received from one's spiritual benefactors.
-Spiritual progress is predicated on intellectual recognition of spiritual poverty coupled with the self-consciousness of perfection-hunger, the desire to know God and be like him, the wholehearted purpose to do the will of the Father in heaven”. _The URANTIA Book_ [UB 100:2.1](/en/The_Urantia_Book/100#p2_1)
+Spiritual progress is predicated on intellectual recognition of spiritual poverty coupled with the self-consciousness of perfection-hunger, the desire to know God and be like him, the wholehearted purpose to do the will of the Father in heaven”. _The URANTIA Book_ <a id="a57_549"></a>[UB 100:2.1](/en/The_Urantia_Book/100#p2_1)

 ## From Our Mailbag